blackintexas.org

 In 1911, Williams joined the Lincoln Giants of New York, helping that club become one of the premier Negro League teams of the era.
 Cyclone Joe took part in a championship series in 1913 that matched the Lincoln Giants against the team considered the best of the West, the Chicago American Giants.
 From July 18 to August 13, the two teams played fourteen games and Williams had a decision in Games 1, 3, 4, 5, 8, 10, 11, winning five of the eight appearances as the Lincoln Giants won eight of fourteen games in the Series and in Game 5, he hit a home run.
 Three different times, he faced the eventual National League champions, winning two of those games and losing number three, 1-0 to the 1917 New York Giants despite throwing a no-hitter.
 Ty Cobb stated Williams was “a sure 30-game winner in the major leagues.”

 After the Lincolns finished l fifth (out of six teams) in the Eastern Colored League's inaugural season, he was released in the spring of 1924.
 He then joined the Brooklyn Royal Giants for a season, and signed with the independent Homestead Grays where, except for a brief turn with the Detroit Wolves in 1932, spent the rest of his career in top-level black baseball.
 After joining the Homestead Grays in the late 1920s, his nickname became "Smokey Joe” and the older "Cyclone" appellation was rarely used after that.
+On August 2, 1930, at age 44, Williams struck out 27 Kansas City Monarchs in a 1–0, 12-inning, one-hit night game victory.
+His mound opponent, Chet Brewer, struck out 19 men.
+That same year, he beat a younger Negro league star who was just bursting into superstardom, Satchel Paige, also by 1–0, in their only meeting against each other.
+Williams retired from baseball two years later.

 In 1950, there was a "Smokey Joe Williams Day" at the Polo Grounds and the following year Williams died at the age of 64 in New York City.
 There has been considerable debate over whether Williams or Paige was the greatest of the Negro league pitchers.
 Most modern sources lean toward Paige, but in 1952, a poll taken by the Pittsburgh Courier named Williams the greatest pitcher in Negro league history.
 In 1999, after extensive research on the early years of black baseball revealed his outstanding record, Williams was elected to the National Baseball Hall of Fame.